niekai1982/deep-segmentation/README.md

 ```
 python3 online_prediction.py --v <oni_video_path>
 ```
 Requirement for this is OpenNI2 installation: https://github.com/occipital/OpenNI2, then link the libOpenNI2.so and the OpenNI2 directory in the script path.
+Before launching the script create a folder ```predicted_images```.

 ### Python Environment Setup